 A well-functioning system for protecting intellectual property increases the attractiveness of an economic location in terms of innovation and promotes sustainable economic growth.
-As an innovation and export country, Switzerland is dependent on adequate and enforceable protection of intellectual property.
+As an innovation and export country, Switzerland is dependent on adequate and enforceable protection of intellectual property (IP).

 - Protecting IP is an important incentive for the large investments in work and capital that are needed to develop innovative products and services.
 It is the prerequisite for a functioning innovation cycle.

 - Intellectual property protects innovators from free riders that use the work of innovative entrepreneurs and companies, creative artists and authors without making any financial contribution.

 - The patent on inventions plays an important role already in basic research.
 It assures the inventor an exclusive right to use the patent (limited to 20 years).
 The invention must be entered into the patent register promptly while it is still novel and undisclosed.

 - Protecting intellectual property enables an innovative company to reinvest the income from sales and licensing into ongoing development and new products.

-- Thus, intellectual property is a foundation for a functioning innovation cycle.
+- Intellectual property is therefore a foundation for a functioning innovation cycle.
 It is a supporting element, from the first idea through the development and successful implementation to the final marketing of products and services.
 It promotes sustainable economic growth.

 - Switzerland’s innovative and export-oriented economy is dependent on effective and predictable protection of intellectual property at home and abroad.

 - As the Swiss Confederation’s centre of competence for intellectual property rights, we are a pillar of the Swiss economic and innovative landscape.
 We work at the national and international level for adequate, effective and economically sensible protection of intellectual property.

 - We work towards improved innovation protection in bilateral and multilateral negotiations.

 - Expanding free trade requires the improved protection of the intellectual property behind the innovative products and services that are to be traded.
 We ensure that the free trade agreements contain a substantial chapter on protecting intellectual property.